jsx-eslint/eslint-plugin-react/README.md

 }
 ```

-Finally, enable all of the rules that you would like to use.
-Use [our preset](#recommended) to get reasonable defaults quickly, and/or choose your own:
+Enable the rules that you would like to use.

 ```json
   "rules": {